High Tea…Greenleaf Tea Style

 Closer to the turn of the century, as the industrial revolution was taking hold of Britain and urbanization was becoming more predominant, the advent of the true high tea was born.
-It was mostly a meal for builders and factory workers, and included a MUCH more substantial meal than the aforementioned afternoon teas, including roast beef, Yorkshire pudding, and a, really way more food than most people really want.
+It was mostly a meal for builders and factory workers, and included a MUCH more substantial meal than the aforementioned afternoon teas, including roast beef, or Yorkshire pudding.
 It also was around 6 p.m. as they were getting home from work, but like the afternoon tea, was meant to tide you over until the actual evening meal.

 To make matters even more complicated, the terms high tea, afternoon tea, cream teas, and even just tea (with no designation of high, afternoon, or otherwise), have certain meanings in various other countries.